build-systems/BuildSystems-gh/README.md

 ## LCA Tools
 Our LCA tool - Life Cycle Assessment.

-We have a component with our own in-house developed library assembled on top of [Oköbaudat](https://www.oekobaudat.de/) And a component that calculates the amount of material and its
+We have a component with our own in-house developed library assembled on top of [Oköbaudat](https://www.oekobaudat.de/).

 ### Components
 <details>